SitecorePowerShell/Console/Documentation/Markdown/appendix/commands/Send-File.md

     </tbody>
 </table>

-### -Path&nbsp; &lt;String&gt;
+### -NoDialog&nbsp; &lt;SwitchParameter&gt;

-Path to the item to be processed - can work with Language parameter to narrow the publication scope.
+If this parameter is used the Dialog will not be shown but instead the file download will begin immediately.

 <table>
     <thead></thead>